groups_file_access_can_access

 Parameters:

-the ID of the user to whom the file would be servedint $file_id
+boolean $can_accesstrueif the user is already allowed to access the file, otherwisefalseint $user_idthe ID of the user to whom the file would be servedint $file_idthe ID of the file to be served

 Returns:

-if the user should be allowed to access the file, otherwise false
+boolean true if the user should be allowed to access the file, otherwise false

 Example: